programmer-1991/gamers-digest/README.md

 - About us section: It provides information about the website
 - Read a news post
 - Read game details
+- Only administrators have access to the following functions:
   - Create a news post
   - Create a game
   - Edit a news post
   - Edit a game
   - Delete a news post
   - Delete a game
 - View posts list on homepage
 - Navigate to see more posts
 - Filter posts by game genre